Lamar River: Angling

 The Lamar River, with its tributaries is a popular destination for fly fishing in Yellowstone Park.
 The access is very easy and the cutthroat fishing is some of the best in the world.
 There are some rainbow trout in the river below the road bridge, but the primary fishing throughout the drainage is for Yellowstone cutthroat trout.
 Cutthroat trout in the Lamar offer good dry fly fishing with heavy hatches of caddis, pale morning duns, and large Green Drakes in July.
 Terrestrials are prominent in late summer.

-The Lamar and its tributaries are not usually fishable until about the second week of July, because of high water, so check conditions by contacting local fly stores.
+The Lamar and its tributaries are not usually fishable until about the second week of July, because of high water.

 The National Park Service has made frequent changes to the regulations for the Lamar and for its tributaries including Slough Creek and Soda Butte, and in 2018 has made significant new changes.
 Anglers are now required to kill all non-native fish, including rainbow trout, brook trout, and identifiable rainbow/cutthroat hybrids throughout the Lamar drainage.
 On page 14 of the 2018 regulations they still say that if it has a red slash put it back, but that is clearly superseded by the region specific requirement that if a fish landed in the Lamar drainage is clearly identifiable as a hybrid then it must be killed, even if it has a red slash, with the caveat that "if you don't know, let it go."
 Another significant change to the Park-wide fishing regulations is that felt soles are no longer permitted on waders.
 Other Park-wide regulations, that continue from previous years, are that barbed hooks, lead weights, lead split shot, and live bait are banned.